hashicorp/consul/website/source/docs/guides/servers.html.md

 ## Summary

-In this guide we learned the straightforword process of adding and removing servers including;
+In this guide we learned the straightforward process of adding and removing servers including;
 manually adding servers, adding servers through the agent configuration, gracefully removing servers, and forcing removal of servers.
 Finally, we should restate that manually adding servers is good for testing purposes, however, for production it is recommended to add servers with